rtomiyasu/ProjectPowderConograph/README.md

 - conograph-bugs (at) ml.post.kek.jp

 ## How do I cite Conograph
-If you use Conograph in your research then we strongly encourage you to include a citation of the following article in the bibliography.
+If you use Conograph in your research then we strongly encourage you to include a citation of the following article in the list of references.
-(Fullpapers about algorithms and results from Conograph are currently under revision as of 02/24/2013.)

-- R. Oishi, M. Yonemura, T. Ishigaki, A. Hoshikawa, K. Mori, T. Morishima, S. Torii, T. Kamiyama,<br>New approach to indexing method of powder diffraction patterns using topographs, Zeitschrift für Kristallographie Supplements 30, pp.15--20.
+- (for use of GUI version) A. Esmaeili, T. Kamiyama, & R. Oishi-Tomiyasu,<br>"New functions and graphical user interface attached to powder indexing software", J. Appl.
+Cryst.
+50 (2017), pp. 651-659.
+- (for use of CUI or source codes) R. Oishi-Tomiyasu,<br>"Robust powder auto-indexing using many peaks", J. Appl.
+Cryst.
+47, pp. 593-598 (2014).

 ## Acknowledgments
 I would like to express my gratitude to those who offered powder diffraction patterns for the Conograph project.

 ## References
 1. C. Dong, F. Wu, H. Chen,<br>Correction of zero shift in powder diffraction patterns using the reflection-pair method, J. Appl.
 Cryst., 32, pp. 850-853 (1999).
+1. R. Oishi-Tomiyasu,<br>Robust powder auto-indexing using many peaks, J. Appl.
+Cryst.
+47, pp. 593-598 (2014).
-1. R. Oishi-Tomiyasu,<br>Distribution rules of crystallographic systematic absences on the Conway topograph and their application to powder auto-indexing, preprint.
+1. R. Oishi-Tomiyasu,<br>Distribution rules of crystallographic systematic absences on the Conway topograph and their application to powder auto-indexing, Acta Cryst.
+A69, pp. 603-610 (2013).
+1. R. Oishi-Tomiyasu,<br>Reversed de Wolff figure of merit and its application to powder indexing solutions, J. Appl.
+Cryst.
+46, pp. 1277-1282 (2013).
 1. R. Oishi-Tomiyasu,<br>Rapid Bravais-lattice determination algorithm for lattice constants containing large observation errors, Acta Cryst.
-A, 68, pp. 525-535 (2012).
+A68, pp. 525-535 (2012).
 1. P. M. de Wolff,<br>A simplified criterion for the reliability of a powder pattern indexing, J. Appl.
 Cryst., 1, pp. 108-113 (1968).